bell345/RedditCSS/pics/Readme.md

 * Avoid animations

 * Any sprites you use must be yours to use.
-Optain permission if they are not yours.
+Obtain permission if they are not yours.

 ---